Port Arthur, Texas: Hurricane Ike

 On September 13, 2008, Hurricane Ike made landfall on Galveston Island as a category 2 hurricane.
 Due to the storm's unusually large size, effects were widespread and were felt across much of Southeast Texas.
 Port Arthur sustained significant wind damage and many of the city's residents lost power.
 The Port Arthur seawall protected the city from the major flooding that surrounding cities experienced.

 Hurricane Harvey

 On August 29, 2017, after Harvey made a second landfall at tropical storm status, 26 inches of rain fell in a single day at the airport near Port Arthur, triggering widespread flash flooding in the city.
 According to the Port Arthur mayor Derrick Freeman, 20,000 homes were flooded with up to 6 ft of water.
 On August 30, Freeman posted on Facebook, "Our whole city is underwater right now."

 Hurricane Laura

-Hurricane Laura was expected to make landfall as a major hurricane with Port Arthur in its direct path.
-Port Arthur was evacuated.
+On August 25, 2020, with Hurricane Laura expected to make landfall as a major hurricane having Port Arthur in its direct path, Port Arthur was evacuated.
 However, turning almost due north, Laura ended up making its final landfall near Cameron, Louisiana.